Diverters & Rejects(20 companies)

 Delta Systems manufactures a range of row distribution systems that orientate and deliver the product to the wrapper infeed when they emerge from processing in an unorganized state.
 Row removal systems feature passthrough speeds in excess of 120 rows/min and a delivery speed of 40 rows a minute.
 The rows of product are then passed onto each individual wrapping leg.

-DTM Packaging product handling equipment includes rotary tables for rejects and transfer belt systems/diverters for bottom coding and depucking applications.
+DTM Packaging's line of product handling equipment includes rotary tables that are used in rejects applications as well as belt systems/diverters used in facilities that need bottom coding and depucking functionality on their packaging line.

 Dyco’s container handling systems elevate, lower, divide or sort containers.
 Product line includes side-grip elevators and lowerators.